Magic Circle 9×14-Foot Rectagon Trampoline with Enclosure

 Pads & Mat

-The mat is very sturdy and exudes a quality feel.
-Both the mat and the pad are UV-resistant and can be left outside with no ill effects.
+The mat is stitched 6 times around with UV resistant thread, very sturdy and exudes a quality feel, but only to a degree.
+Both the mat and the pad are UV-resistant and can be left outside with no ill effects, at least during the summer, wouldn’t risk it leaving it over winter.

-Octagonal trampolines are very interesting in this regard.
+Responsible for nice solid bounce are 8.5″ springs, but octagonal trampolines are by themselves very interesting in this regard.
 There is more responsiveness and a staggered bounce, akin to the rectangular trampolines, while the jumper also benefits from the more uniform distribution of jumping surface.
 The bounce is satisfying and quite high.
 Due to the shape, there is more space for maneuverability while bouncing, but not as much for somersaults for example.

 The assembly is straightforward.
-Due to its size, two people should do it, but it’s doable within two hours.
+Due to its size, two people should do it, but it’s doable within an hour.
 We lament the fact that no spring tool is included, otherwise the installation would’ve been even faster.
 The trampoline arrived in three safely-packaged pieces.
 The instructions aren’t difficult to understand and the experience was smooth.